 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The District's Treasurer and Board of Education monitor the District's investment performance on an ongoing basis to limit the District's interest rate risk.
-As of June 30, 2020, all of the District's deposits consisted of demand deposits.
+As of June 30, 2020, all of the District's deposits consisted of demand deposits and/or certificates of deposit.